haihala/mandarin/rules/conflict.md

 # Conflict

 This file describes how conflicts are resolved.
-If something is missed, it shall be missed.
-If a player draws before resolving their start of turn triggers, they are unable to resolve them now.

 ## Resolution conflicts